forrestthewoods/fts_autosln/README.md

 # Additional Information

-For more details please refer to the [blog post](fts_autosln: Build Visual Studio Solutions from PDBs).
+For more details please refer to the [blog post](https://www.forrestthewoods.com/blog/fts_autosln-build-visual-studio-soluions-from-pdbs/)